 Dreams became reality as The Millbank Linnets Stadium officially opened on July 17th 2010 when the visit of former landlords Witton Albion attracted a crowd of more than 1,000.

 Season 2010/11, the first back in Runcorn, saw Steve Wilkes and his deputy Ian McGarry replaced towards the end of August.
-Former Linnet Paul McNally, having been assistant at Skelmersdale United, was appointment manager – his backroom team including assistant Dave Hughes, the ex-Atherton LR boss, and coach Chris Fitzsimmons.
+Former Linnet Paul McNally, having been assistant at Skelmersdale United, was appointed manager – his backroom team included assistant Dave Hughes, the ex-Atherton LR boss, and coach Chris Fitzsimmons.
 A rebuilding process ended in a strong finish for 12th spot and average attendances were 106% up on the previous season at Witton.

 The following season saw Paul McNally leave for personal reasons.
 Replacement Joey Dunn, a one-time Runcorn team-mate of McNally and assisted by Stuart Humphreys, led the club to its first major trophy.
-The Linnets defeated Formby in League Challenge Cup in front of more than 500 fans at Curzon Ashton FC.
+The Linnets defeated Formby in the League Challenge Cup in front of more than 500 fans at Curzon Ashton FC.
 A three-month undefeated run from the start of the New Year secured sixth spot in the league.

-Three successive runners-up finishes but no promotion
+Three successive runners-up finishes

 Excellent early form in 2013/14 brought a run in the FA Cup that saw two Evo-Stik League teams defeated before a 2-0 third qualifying round defeat at North Ferriby United of Conference North.
 Despite an impressive 95-point return, second-placed Runcorn were beaten to the title by Norton United.